Convergence of random walks to Brownian motion on cubical complexes: Introduction

 The remainder of the paper is structured as follows.
-Section~\ref{sec:background} contains background material on the geometry of tree-space and Brownian motion in Euclidean space; we prove a result concerning intersections between Brownian sample paths and coordinate hyperplanes which the proof of convergence relies on.
-In Section~\ref{sec:BMtreespace} we construct Brownian motion on tree-space as a probability measure on paths in tree-space and show this corresponds to a well-defined Markov process.
-In Section~\ref{sec:conv} we define random walks on BHV tree-space and prove they converge to Brownian motion under a certain limit.
-When $x_0$ is not a \emph{binary} tree, both existence of the stochastic processes and convergence of the random walk require special attention, and we do not give complete results for this case.
-This situation is discussed in Section~\ref{sec:unres}.
-We give some concluding remarks in Section~\ref{sec:conc}.
+Section~\ref{sec:prelim} contains background material on cubical complexes.
+In Section~\ref{sec:BMcubical} we construct Brownian motion on a cubical complex $X$ as a probability measure on paths in $X$ and show this corresponds to a well-defined Markov process.
+In Section~\ref{sec:conv} we define random walks on $X$ and prove they converge to Brownian motion under a certain limit.
+We discuss applications of our results to BHV tree space in Section~\ref{sec:BHV}.
+Finally, in Section~\ref{sec:concl}, we consider generalizations of Theorem~\ref{thm:conv} and make some concluding remarks.